peteradrichem/Xul/docs/xp.rst

 ----------------
 Set the XPath expression with the ``--xpath`` option.

-List all the attributes of an XML file:
+List all attributes of an XML file:

 .. code:: bash

    xp --xpath="//@*" file.xml

-Or use the short option ``-x``.
+Or use the short ``-x`` option.

 List the latest Python PEPs: